danieldkim/charlotte/README.md

 * inNativeApp - this tells the template if it's running within a native app and device APIs are available.

+* requestIsSecure - whether the current request is an https request.

 # Client `window` API